Cotroni crime family: History

 As is the norm with Mafia families, the elite status of "made men" was limited to those who were Italian or of Italian descent, with the status of associate open to those of non-Italian background.
 The vast majority of the "made men" originated from the Mezzogiorno (the south of Italy), but most unusually there was no rules against members from different regions, with Calabrians and Sicilians both serving in the Cotroni family.
 In 1975, Dr. Alberto Sabatino of the Italian Polizia di Stato testified as an expert witness at the Commission d'Enquête sur le Crime Organisé (CECO) that the Cotroni family was "exceptional" in having Sicilians and Calabrians working together.
 Sabationo testified: "Such a mixture of Calabrian and Sicilian gangsters does not occur in Italy".

-At the height of their power in the 1960s and 1970s, the Cotroni family was divided along geographical lines with each capo running a particular district of Montreal.
-The Sicilian Lugi Greco ran the family's operations in the west end of Montreal; the Canadian-born Frank Cotroni ran the family's operations in the Saint-Laurent district; Nicola Di Iorio, likewise Canadian-born, ran the Sorrento Gang; and the Calabrian Paolo Violi served as Vic Cotroni's deputy.
-The two most important non-Italian members of the Cotroni family were Armand Courville and William Obront.
-Obront, the "Canadian Meyer Lanksy" served as a sort of chief financial officer for the Cotroni family in charge of money laundering and stock market fraud.
-Courville, a French-Canadian professional wrestler who had been a close friend of Vic Cotroni since they were teenagers was known to be Cotroni's most trusted adviser.
+At the height of their power in the 1960s and 1970s, the Cotroni family was divided along geographical lines, with each capo running a particular district of Montreal.
+Lugi Greco, a Sicilian, ran the family's operations in the west end of Montreal; Cotroni's brother Frank ran the family's operations in the Saint-Laurent district; Canadian-born Nicola Di Iorio ran the Sorrento Gang; and the Calabrian Paolo Violi served as Cotroni's deputy.
+The two most important non-Italian members of the family were Courville and William Obront, the "Canadian Meyer Lanksy" performed a role similar to a chief financial officer for the family, in charge of money laundering and stock fraud.

-In the late 1960s, the Cotronis had violent feuds with French-Canadian mobster Richard Blass, with Cotroni associate Joe Di Maulo doing much of the enforcing.
+In the late 1960s, the Cotronis engaged in a violent feud with French-Canadian mobster Richard Blass, with Cotroni associate Joe Di Maulo doing much of the enforcing.
 On 7 May 1968, Blass and Robert Allard attempted an ambush of Frank outside his home; two of his bodyguards were killed but Frank escaped.
 The Montreal underworld was violent, with 110 gangland murders between 1963 and 1969; 70 murders occurred in 1968 and 1969.
-A provincial commission in 1969 blamed the murders on a struggle for control between the Bonanno family of New York City and the Magaddino family of Buffalo, but in fact much of the violence was caused by an upstart French-Canadian gang led by Blass that sought to challenge the dominance of the Cotroni family.
-On 4 May 1968, two of Blass's men, Gilles Bienvenue and Albert Ouimet, were murdered, and on 7 May 1968, Roger Larue, of the Blass gang was also killed.
-In October 1968, Di Maulo shot Blass twice, who survived his wounds.
+A provincial commission in 1969 blamed the murders on a struggle for control between the Bonanno family in New York City and the Magaddino family in Buffalo, but in reality much of the violence was caused by an upstart French-Canadian gang led by Blass that sought to challenge the dominance of the Cotroni family.
+On 4 May 1968, two of Blass' men, Gilles Bienvenue and Albert Ouimet, were murdered, and on 7 May 1968, Blass associate Roger Larue was also killed.
+In October 1968, Di Maulo twice shot Blass, who survived his wounds.